Part 208 - REQUIRED SOURCES OF SUPPLIES AND SERVICES

 As used in this subpart—

-“Enterprise software agreement” means an agreement or a contract that is used to acquire designated commercial software or related services such as software maintenance.
+“Enterprise software agreement” means an agreement or a contract that is used to acquire designated commercial software or related commercial software services such as software maintenance.

 “Enterprise Software Initiative” means an initiative led by the DoD Chief Information Officer to develop processes for DoD-wide software asset management.